Notification

 • Long refractory periods

-Because sexual response is highly individual, the most effective approach is personal experimentation guided by:
+Sexual response is highly individual.
+The most effective approach is careful personal experimentation guided by:

 • Your partner’s comfort